braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_app_group/app_group_management.md

 ![Rename workspace from the Settings tab][70]

 {% alert warning %}
 Be careful when deleting workspaces!
-Once an workspace is deleted, it can't be restored.
+Once a workspace is deleted, it can't be restored.
 {% endalert %}

 [69]: {% image_buster /assets/img_archive/manageappgroupnavigation1.png %}